ibxibx/ibxibx/README.md

 ## My Journey 🚀
 **🌍 Global Perspective:** World traveler (lived in 4 countries, visited 5 continents, 250+ cities).
 This shaped my view on technology's role across cultures.
 Hobbies: sailing, rock climbing, volleyball, filming.

-**🎨 From Arts to Tech:** Started in fine arts with a degree in art education.
-My passion for computers and gaming evolved into digital and interior design—forming the foundation for my tech career.
+**🎨 From Arts to Tech:** Started in fine arts, graphic and interior design.
+My passion for computers and gaming evolved into passion for digital design and digital product - the foundation for my tech career.

 **💼 Startup Adventures:** Co-founded three startups, managing real estate portfolios across Europe and USA.
 Working with developers sparked my fascination with software development.